-Make "sponge" from one-half cupful lukewarm water, one cupful white flour and one-half cake yeast dissolved in onefourth cupful lukewarm water; cover and set in a warm place, about 90 degrees F., until light and foamy.
-Add onehalf cupful scalded milk cooled to lukewarm, one-half teaspoonful salt, sufficient whole-wheat flour to make a stiff dough.
-Knead thoroughly, mold into a loaf, put in a warm buttered pan, cover closely and set in a warm place until it rises to double its size, then put in a hot oven.
-After fifteen minutes, lower the temperature and continue baking for one hour.
+Make "sponge" from one-half cupful lukewarm water, one cupful white flour and one-half cake yeast dissolved in one-fourth cupful lukewarm water; cover and set in a warm place, about 90 degrees F., until light and foamy.
+Add one-half cupful scalded milk cooled to lukewarm, one-half teaspoonful salt, sufficient whole-wheat flour to make a stiff dough.
+Knead thoroly, mold into a loaf, put in a warm buttered pan, cover closely and set in a warm place until it rises to double its size, then put in a hot oven.
+After fifteen minutes lower the temperature and continue baking for one hour.

-Rye and graham bread made the same way, but require longer baking.
+Rye and graham flour made the same way, but require longer baking.